 If you frequently send multiple packages to the same customer or distribution center, consolidating them into a single, larger shipment can drastically cut costs.
 You’ll pay for one pickup and one primary shipment instead of several smaller ones, which is almost always more economical.
 On a broader scale, you can also consolidate inventory by placing it in warehouses closer to your customers.
 This strategy helps reduce distribution and fulfillment costs by shortening shipping distances, which lowers transit times and moves packages into less expensive zones.

-How to Negotiate Better Surcharge Terms with Carriers
+Negotiate Better Surcharge Terms with Contract Optimization

 Many shippers focus all their energy on negotiating base rates, leaving a significant amount of money on the table by accepting standard surcharge terms.
 The truth is, surcharges are not set in stone.
 With the right data and a solid strategy, you can negotiate more favorable terms that directly impact your bottom line.
 Carriers are running a business, and they value high-volume, consistent partners.
 Your shipping spend is your leverage, and it’s time to use it.